Common ADHD Interventions

 Takeaway

-While living with ADHD may not always be easy, there are dozens of options available to help you lead a full, happy life in which your symptoms are not in control of your thoughts or your actions.
-Working in consultation with your doctor can help you develop a plan that is right for you.
+While living with ADHD can come with complications, there are dozens of options available to help you lead a full, happy life in which your symptoms are not in control of your thoughts or your actions.
+Working in consultation with your doctor may help you develop a plan that is right for you.

 Gain a better understanding of ADHD